 Our CCS Paneled practitioners have many years of combined experience treating scoliosis.

+Collier and Laurence Orthotists are now Certified to provide the 3D-Cad Cam Chéneau-Gensingen Scoliosis Brace.
 The 3D Cad Cam Cheneau-Gensingen Scoliosis Brace is the gold standard of scoliosis bracing.
-The Chéneau-Gensingen brace utilizes the latest bracing technology for the best possible outcome, read more here about our scoliosis training.
+The Chéneau-Gensingen brace utilizes the latest bracing technology for the best possible outcome.
+Learn more here about our 3D scoliosis training.

 Our CCS Paneled practitioners can also treat scoliosis with more traditional methods if the Schroth Method is not appropriate.
 The traditional brace for adolescent idiopathic scoliosis is the Boston TLSO (thoracic-lumbar-sacral orthosis) worn full-time (18-23 hours/day).
 Studies have shown that bracing can successfully prevent curve progression in the overwhelming majority of patients.
 The Boston TLSO fits under the arms and around the rib cage, lower back, and hips.
 Click the button to watch a video that demonstrates the principle’s of the Boston Brace.

 When seeking scoliosis treatment, protocol is determined by the referring physician.
 This procedure can be different for different doctors, and the Collier and Laurence team members work closely with your providers to provide the best possible outcome for our patients.

 Once our patient receives their brace, we ask them to get an x-ray, in their brace, in 6-8 weeks from the day of delivery.
 We need to see a copy of the x-ray so we can assess the function of the brace.
 Scoliosis treatment requires on-going adjustments and continued care as the patient grows.
 Brace straps wear out in 3-5 months and need to be replaced and then re-marked for tightness.